KrekoG/vanillaplus/README.md

 ### Talent reset

-The talent reset cost has been capped to 5G maximum.
+The talent reset cost has been capped to 5G maximum and it resets every 3 days.

 ### Ironman challenge